microsoft/vscode-github-triage-actions/README.md

 #### Monitor

-This action monitors unaassign events and repors them back to app insights for analysis.
+This action monitors unassign events and reports them back to app insights for analysis.

 ```yaml
 inputs: